Who are homeowner loans suitable for?

 What can I use a homeowner loan for?

-While homeowner loans can be used for anything (except for gambling or illegal activity, of course), they tend to be used mostly for:
+Homeowner loans can be used for any purpose (except for gambling or illegal activity, of course).
+They tend to be used for:

-- debt consolidation (i.e., combining multiple debts into one)
+- debt consolidation - i.e., combining several debts into one monthly payment

-- home improvements (such as a new bathroom or kitchen)
+- large-scale home improvements - such as a new kitchen or a conservatory

 Are homeowner loans easy to get?

 Homeowner loans are generally considered to be easier to get than unsecured personal loans - even if you don’t have a good credit score.
 This is because, from the lender’s perspective, your home is used as security.
 This means if you fall behind with your repayments, they could sell your home to claim back owed funds (in the worst-case scenario).